-5 For many patients with chronic liver disease the risk of death without access to liver transplant can be 6 accurately predicted by the MELD score, which is used to prioritize candidates on the waiting list.
-7 However, for some patients the need for liver transplant is not based on the degree of liver dysfunction 8 due to the underlying liver disease but rather a complication of the liver disease.
-These complications 9 have an increased risk of mortality or waitlist dropout without access to timely transplant and are not reflected in the calculated MELD score.
-72 This document summarizes available evidence to assist clinical 10 11 reviewers in approving candidates for MELD exceptions.
-It contains guidance for specific clinical 12 situations for use by the Review Board to evaluate common exceptional case requests for adult candidates with the following diagnoses, not all of which are appropriate for MELD exception:
+309 Guidance to Liver Transplant Programs and the National 310 Liver Review Board for: 311 Adult MELD Exception Review 312 Summary and Goals 313 314 315 316 317 318 319 320 321 For many patients with chronic liver disease the risk of death without access to liver transplant can be accurately predicted by the MELD score, which is used to prioritize candidates on the waiting list.
+However, for some patients the need for liver transplant is not based on the degree of liver dysfunction due to the underlying liver disease but rather a complication of the liver disease.
+These complications have an increased risk of mortality or waitlist dropout without access to timely transplant and are not reflected in the calculated MELD score.
+This document summarizes available evidence to assist clinical reviewers in approving candidates for MELD exceptions.
+It contains guidance for specific clinical situations for use by the review board to evaluate common exceptional case requests for adult candidates with the following diagnoses, not all of which are appropriate for MELD exception: 322 323 324 325 326 327 328 329 330 331 332 333 334 335 336 337 338 Ascites Budd Chiari GI Bleeding Hepatic Encephalopathy Hepatic Epithelioid Hemangioendothelioma Hepatic Hydrothorax Hereditary Hemorrhagic Telangiectasia Hepatic Adenomas Neuroendocrine Tumors (NET) Polycystic Liver Disease (PLD) Portopulmonary Hypertension Primary Sclerosing Cholangitis (PSC) or Secondary Sclerosing Cholangitis (SSC) Metabolic Disease Multivisceral Transplant Candidates Post-Transplant Complications, including Small for Size Syndrome, Chronic Rejection, Diffuse Ischemic Cholangiopathy, and Late Vascular Complications Pruritus 339 340 These guidelines are intended to promote consistent review of these diagnoses and summarize the Committee's recommendations to the OPTN Board of Directors.
+341 342 343 344 345 This resource is not OPTN Policy, so it does not carry the monitoring or enforcement implications of policy.

-- Ascites

-- Budd Chiari

-- GI Bleeding

-- Hepatic Encephalopathy

-- 19 Hepatic Epithelioid Hemangioendothelioma

-- Hepatic Hydrothorax

-- Hereditary Hemorrhagic Telangiectasia

-- 22 ► Hepatic Adenomas

-- 23 Neuroendocrine Tumors (NET)

-- Polycystic Liver Disease (PLD)

-- Portopulmonary Hypertension

-- Primary Sclerosing Cholangitis (PSC) or Secondary Sclerosing Cholangitis (SSC)

-- Metabolic Disease

-- Multivisceral Transplant Candidates

-- Post-Transplant Complications, including Small for Size Syndrome, Chronic Rejection, Diffuse Ischemic Cholangiopathy, and Late Vascular Complications

-- Pruritus

-These guidelines are intended to promote consistent review of these diagnoses and summarize the Committee's recommendations to the OPTN Board of Directors.

-This resource is not OPTN Policy, so it does not carry the monitoring or enforcement implications of policy.
 It is not an official guideline for clinical practice, nor is it intended to be clinically prescriptive or to define a standard of care.
-This resource is intended to provide guidance to transplant programs and the Review Board.
+This resource is intended to provide guidance to transplant programs and the review board. []

-72 Waitlist dropout is removal from the waiting list due to the candidate being too sick to transplant.
+$^{^{}m 1}$ Waitlist dropout is removal from the waiting list due to the candidate being too sick to transplant.